Concerns for getting ambulance zone as Augusta city leaders wait on proposals - NewsBreak

 Concerns for getting ambulance zone as Augusta city leaders wait on proposals

-“We do run the risk of not accepting that contract and not getting the zone, there is a risk of that that’s why if we don’t have majority vote on the ninth it’s going to be a long day,” said Mayor Garnett Johnson.
+“We do run the risk of not accepting that contract and not getting the zone, there is a risk of that.
+That’s why if we don’t have a majority vote on the 9th it’s going to be a long day,” said Mayor Garnett Johnson.

 Commissioners will hold a special meeting on February 9th to vote on a contract, allowing the city to apply to the state to get the ambulance zone.